maksimix/ionosphere_correction/iri2016/iri2016/00readme.txt

 The compilation/link command in Fortran 77 is: f77 -o iri iritest.for irisub.for irifun.for iritec.for iridreg.for igrf.for
- cira.for iriflip.for
+ cira.for iriflip.for rocdrift.for

 Directory Contents:
 -----------------------------------------------------------------------------------

-00_iri.tar		TAR file that includes all files from this directory and that was
+00_iri.zip	Compressed file that includes all files from this directory
-                created in UNIX using 'tar -cvf 00_iri.tar *'.
-UNIX command to unpack is "tar -xvf 00_iri.tar".

 irisub.for      This file contains the main subroutine iri_sub.
 It computes
                 height profiles if IRI output parameters (Ne, Te, Ti, Ni, vi)